pp4rs/2022-uzh/README.md

 The suggested citation for the course materials is:

 ```
-Ulrich Bergmann, Lachlan Deer, 2020, Programming Practices for Research in Economics, University of Zurich
+Lachlan Deer and Julian Langer, 2021, Programming Practices for Research in Economics, University of Zurich
 ```

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />